Adult Religious Education / Spiritual Development

 Discover Groups are a new form of Small Group Ministry.
 In a series of monthly gatherings, participants make deep connections with other members, while at the same time going further in their own spiritual journeys.
 The new groups have begun.
 Questions and comments about availability can be directed to Coordinator of Adult Programming, Martha Kniseley, email@example.com.

-Wednesdays, beginning January 22 at 7:00 p.m. in the Bernstein Room
+Three Wednesdays, beginning April 23 at 1:30 p.m. in the Bernstein Room

 Sunday Mornings, 8:00 Schweitzer Room